ESG Overview

 However, that is not to understate the magnitude of the challenges we need to address going forward, arguably the most critical of which is to play a role in the global effort to tackle Climate Change and create a sustainable environment for our children.

-Our fleet is focused upon mid-sized and smaller ships, with capacity weighted towards Post-Panamax (wide beam) vessels.
-The latter combine a high level of operational flexibility with comparatively low costs and GHG emissions per cargo slot: aligning our commercial interests with a reduced emissions footprint.
+Our fleet is focused upon mid-sized and smaller container ships, with capacity weighted towards Post-Panamax (wide beam) vessels.
+The latter combine a high level of operational flexibility with comparatively low costs and greenhouse gas (GHG) emissions per cargo slot: aligning our commercial interests with a reduced emissions footprint.
 Our environmental and commercial strategies are aligned by taking a full life-cycle approach to the carbon footprint of ships: considering the impact of building and recycling ships, as well as operating them.
 We see expanding the economic life and optimizing the operation of existing ships, until next-generation sustainable fuels and propulsion technologies become well-established, commercially available, and economically viable, as being both environmentally sensible and financially prudent.

 These are complex times, and the challenges we must collectively face, together with the nature of ESG itself, will continue to evolve.
 We are committed to continuous improvement and to ensuring that Global Ship Lease creates sustainable value over the long term.